 Address: Castillo de Gibralfaor s/n

 Atop the Gibralfaro hill and opposite the Alcazaba, this 4star hotel offers all the luxury and amenities typical of Spain’s Paradores.
-The state-run paradores are often located in historic buildings or outstanding surroundings, as is this one.
-Surrounded by pine woods, you have extraordinary views over the city, a rooftop swimming pool, ample breakfast buffet and much more.
+The state-run Paradores are often located in historic buildings or outstanding surroundings, as is this one.
+Surrounded by pine woods, you have extraordinary views over the city, a rooftop swimming pool, an ample breakfast buffet, and much more.

 Vincci Seleccion Posada del Patio